QuantEcon/lecture-source-py/source/rst/amss.rst

 * :math:`\pi_t(s^t)` is a joint probability distribution over the sequence :math:`s^t`, and

-* the utility function :math:`u` is  increasing, strictly concave, and three times  continuously differentiable in both arguments
+* the utility function :math:`u` is  increasing, strictly concave, and three times  continuously differentiable in both arguments.

 The government imposes a flat rate tax :math:`\tau_t(s^t)` on labor income at time :math:`t`, history :math:`s^t`.